 Viola coronifera is one of the Violas with leaves arranged in a rosette.
 It is an attractive perennial plant with solitary or few to several rosettes of green, ovate leaves.
 The rosettes grow up to 4 inches (10 cm) tall and up to 2 inches (5 cm) in diameter.
-The leaves are green, ovate and up to 0.3 inch (0.7 cm) long.
-The flowers are 5-petaled, bright yellow-orange, located at the base of the leaves and form a crown at the top of the rosette, hence its species name.
-They appear in late spring to early summer.
+Flowers are yellow or light orange, sweet-scented, and appear from late spring to early summer.
+They are sweet-scented, yellow, or soft orange and form a crown at the top of the rosette, hence its specific epithet "coronifera."

 How to Grow and Care for Viola coronifera